Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Black-box approach to Tsirelson inequalities

 and such that $[p(a_1 \ldots a_{\nx})]_{a_1,\ldots,a_{\nx}}$ satisfies one or several constraints of the form: $p(\tilde{a}_1, \ldots, \tilde{a}_{\nx}) = 0$ for a specified set of indices $\tilde{a}_1, \ldots, \tilde{a}_{\nx}$.
-Such constraints are strictly different from the constraints found in Bell and Kochen-Specker scnearios: in Bell and Kochen-Specker scenarios the constraints come from the structure of measurements and from the properties of the classical model that is attempting to explain the observed results.
+Such constraints are strictly different from the constraints in Bell and Kochen-Specker scnearios where the constraints come from the structure of measurements and from the properties of the classical model that is attempting to explain the observed results.
 In our case, there is no generally valid way to justify the existence of specific, here called classical, constraints; they must be derived from the structure of the specific problem at hand.
-We remark that constraints are necessary in order to make the problem non-trivial.
-Namely, without any constraints, we can set $p(a_1 \ldots a_{\nx}) = \prod_{x=1}^{\nx} p(a_x|x)$ as the global probability distribution, which obviously has the correct marginals.
+We remark that constraints are necessary since without any constraints, we can set $p(a_1 \ldots a_{\nx}) = \prod_{x=1}^{\nx} p(a_x|x)$ as the global probability distribution, which has the correct marginals.

 To define Tsirelson inequalities, we need to fix the size of the conditional probability matrices (i.e. the numbers $\na$ and $\nx$) and choose a set of constraints.
-We then define a Tsirelson inequality as a linear inequality that is satisfied by all conditional probability matrices $[p(a|x)]_{a,x}$ for which a constrained classical model exists, but that is violated by at least some conditional probability matrix $[p(a|x)]_{a,x}$ for which a constrained classical model does not exist.
-In other words, Tsirelson inequalities are linear witnesses that certify that for some conditional probability matrix $[p(a|x)]_{a,x}$ the classical constrained model cannot exist.
+We define a Tsirelson inequality as a linear inequality that is satisfied by all conditional probability matrices $[p(a|x)]_{a,x}$ for which a constrained classical model exists, but that is violated by some conditional probability matrix $[p(a|x)]_{a,x}$ for which a constrained classical model does not exist.
+That is, Tsirelson inequalities are linear witnesses that certify that for some conditional probability matrix $[p(a|x)]_{a,x}$ the classical constrained model cannot exist.